georglind/babusca/README.md

 Scattering theory for few-photon transport through Bose-Hubbard lattices.

-Library capable for calculation first and second order coherence function for Bose-Hubbard lattices coupled to chiral channels.
-On current equipment babusca can practically cope with system of up to 120-150 sites.
+The babusca library is capable at calculating first and second order coherence function for Bose-Hubbard lattices coupled to any number of chiral channels.
+On current equipment babusca can cope with system of up to 120-150 sites.

-The code is well documented, and several examples of simple systems are provided in the examples folder.
+The code is well documented and the exmamples folder contains several calculations for various lattice geometries.

-Please do not hesitate to contact me for questions or comments.
+If you have any questions or comments, please, don't hesitate to contact me.

 ## Basic usage

 ### Contructing the scatterer

-The Bose-Hubbard scatterer is specificed using the scattering library.
+The Bose-Hubbard scatterer is specificed using the babusca.scattering library.

 Say, we want to construct a three-site model with:
 - Onsite energies at `E0 = +1e9+1`, `E1 =1e9`, `E2 = 1e9-1`.